best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 That said, great strengths of notebooks include their flexibility in displaying results while you are exploring data, and their ability to present final research code alongside a narrative.
-Therefore the top 2 reasons to use notebooks in the project lifecycle is to:
+Therefore two good places to use notebooks in the project lifecycle is to:

 - Explore and 'play' with the data while developing your methods.
 - Turn notebooks into HTML reports to present results to end users.